 Whether they reveal it to you or find out it on your own, discovering that someone you love is engaging in self-harm can be scary, upsetting, and hard to understand.
-While your instinct may be to react with shock, horror, or anger, it is best to remain nonjudgmental and not over-react.
-At the same time, it is vital to take self-harm seriously and not disregard the behavior.
+While your instinct may be to react with shock, horror, or anger, it is best to remain nonjudgmental and not overreact.
+At the same time, it is vital to take it seriously and not disregard the behavior.

 The first step in talking to someone about their self-harming behaviors is to ensure that it is a good time for you.
 Make sure you have had time to process the information and educate yourself about self-harm and that your loved one is not stressed or upset.
 When you have found the best time and setting, some suggestions for what to say include: